 It doesn’t occur to us that there’s an efficiency to every aspect of our life, to everything we do.
 And not only is there an efficiency, but we have control and influence over that efficiency.
 It’s something we can take responsibility for and improve.

-Obviously, the 80/20 rule is not necessarily a rigid dictum to live by (don’t let the 80/20 rule become the 80% that gives 20% of the results!).
+Obviously, the 80/20 rule is not necessarily a rigid dictum to live by.
+Not everything will fit so nicely into its nice, neat categorization.
 But think of it as a tool, a lens to view aspects of your life through.
 Sit down and think about it, maybe even write it out.
 You’ll likely be surprised with the realizations you come to.